blueberryliaojuan/BeeReader/OVERVIEW.md

 Contains test code, using tools like Mocha, Chai, or Jest.

-Example structure:

 ```
 tests/
 ├── controllers/
-├── routes/
-└── services/
+└── routes/
 ```

 ## 7. `utils/`

 General-purpose utility functions, such as date formatting, logging tools, and encryption utilities.

-## 8. `server.js`
+## 8. `app.js`

-The entry point of the project, typically includes:
+The entry point of the project, includes:

 - Initialization of the Express application.
 - Middleware setup.